Enter search queries below or use the tag links to the right to browse the knowledge base by category (Show All Tags).

 Solution #1: Require FTPS

-Configure Robo-FTP Server to require FTP connections to be secured with SSL/TLS (also known as FTPS) by following these instructions:
+Configure Robo-FTP Server to require FTP connections to be secured with SSL/TLS (also known as FTPS) by following these instructions (note that the specific steps may vary for older/newer versions of the software):

 - Open the Server Console program to the FTP Server menu.